JFK - ACC

 The average price of all round-trip flights from New York John F Kennedy Intl Airport to Accra clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Accra on a Tuesday and more expensive on a Saturday.
-On your return trip to New York John F Kennedy Airport, you should consider flying back on a Monday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Accra on a Wednesday and more expensive on a Monday.
+On your return trip to New York John F Kennedy Airport, you should consider flying back on a Monday, and avoid Wednesdays for better deals.

 What is the cheapest month to fly from New York John F Kennedy Intl Airport to Accra?